 You will need supporting evidence to appeal IRMAA.
 Various forms fall under this category, such as:

 If you're ready to start the appeal process, don't waste any time.
 You need to appeal IRMAA within 60 days of receiving your notice.
 You need to fill out Form SSA-44 and get started.
-This document allows you to explain the life-changing event that caused your income to decrease and provide an estimate of your modified adjusted gross income for the upcoming year.
+The IRMAA Appeal Form lets you explain the life-changing event that lowered your income.
+You can also provide an estimate of your modified adjusted gross income for the upcoming year.

 4. Submit the Form and Documentation

 Along with Form SSA-44, ensure you include all relevant evidence to your Social Security office to support your claim.
-If you are working with a financial planner, make sure they understand their role in submitting the form and accompanying evidence to your local Social Security office.
+Make sure your financial planner knows their role in submitting the form and supporting evidence.
 Remember, timely submission is essential for a smooth process.

 5. Await the Decision